 Taking the emotion out and inserting a willingness to evolve will never hurt you or your restaurant.

 Special thanks to Kay Salerno, Vice President at the Squeeze In Franchising

-“Responding to positive reviews is just as important as it shows our customers that we are listening and are very grateful for the feedback”
+“Responding to positive reviews shows our customers that we are listening and are very grateful for the feedback”

 As a winery with an on-site restaurant, reviews are extremely important to us.
 With 725 wineries in Oregon, there are many choices for wine tasting, and being located less than an hour outside of Portland, there is no shortage of food options either.